atinfo/awesome-test-automation/java-test-automation.md

     * [Selenide](http://selenide.org/) - Concise API around Selenium to write stable and readable UI tests.
     * [Thucydides](http://www.thucydides.info/) - An innovative open source library that helps you write more effective automated acceptance tests, and uses these acceptance tests to generates rich documentation and reports about your product and project.
     * [htmlelements](https://github.com/yandex-qatools/htmlelements) - A Java framework providing easy-to-use way of interaction with web-page elements in web-page tests.
+    * [atlassian-selenium](https://bitbucket.org/atlassian/atlassian-selenium) - An open-source (BSD) project that aims at facilitating development of functional tests in Selenium/WebDriver libraries.
 - extensions
     *